zhouqingqing/qpmodel/README.md

 ```

 ## How to Play
-Load the project with Visual Studio 2019 community edition (free).
+Load the project with Visual Studio 2019 community edition (it is free).
 Program.Main() mainly for debugging purpose.
+There are several builtin tables like 'a', 'b', 'c', 'd' for testing purpose, and you can find their definition in Catalog.createBuildInTestTables().

-So run unittest project.
-The unittest come up with multiple tests:
+Unittest comes up with multiple tests covering major functionalities:
-- TPCH with small data set
+- TPCH end to end power run with small data set
 - TPCDS, JoBench only exercise the optimizer
-- Other grouped unittest
+- Other grouped unittest stressing different aspects